Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of the Sharing of RNA-Polymerases and Ribosomes

 \subsubsection{Influence of Free Ribosome Concentration}

-With a high concentration of free RNA-polymerases, we observe the influence of the quantity of free ribosomes on the protein variance.
+With a high concentration of free RNA-polymerases, we observe the influence of the quantity of free ribosomes on protein variance.
 We have computed a set of parameters based on average concentrations of non-allocated ribosomes of $1$, $10$, $100$ and $1000$ $\text{copies}/\text{\textmu m}^{3}$.
 It can be first remarked that for very high free concentrations, the binomial fit of the simplified model (described in Section~\ref{subsec:S_mod3_simplified_models}) is not relevant to describe the free ribosome distribution.

 In this case again, changes to the average concentration of free ribosomes are negligible.
 As the average concentration of free ribosomes increases, the variance of each protein decreases.
-As shown in Figure~\ref{fig:S_mod3_sim_31}, for a concentration of $1000\,\text{copies}/\text{\textmu m}^{3}$, the variance of the multi-protein represents on average $0.98$ of the one predicted by the gene-centered model ($90\%$ of the genes have a variance ratio above $0.93$).
+As shown in S4 Fig(E), for a concentration of $1000\,\text{copies}/\text{\textmu m}^{3}$, the variance of the multi-protein represents on average $0.98$ of the one predicted by the gene-centered model ($90\%$ of the genes have a variance ratio above $0.93$).

 Fluctuations in the number of free ribosomes seem to be the main source of the small additional variability observed in the multi-protein model (compared with the previous intermediate model); and this effect seems less important as the number of free ribosomes is high.
 But in real bacteria, the number of free ribosomes usually seems quite low due to the high cost of ribosome production; then, a low number of free ribosomes (like in the simulation of Section~\ref{subsec:F-RNAP-and_ribo}) seems more plausible than this simulation.